Monday Night Football shines spotlight on national anthem protests

 The protesting players have been seen as allies of the Black Lives Matter movement, which grew in response to a string of high-profile police killings of unarmed black people across the country.
 About two-thirds of NFL players are black.

-The protests also have provoked anger in some fans who see the gesture as disrespectful to the U.S. flag, the military and the nation in general.
+The protests also have provoked anger in some fans who see the gesture as disrespecting the U.S. flag, the military and the nation in general.

 President Barack Obama has weighed in on the controversy, saying Kaepernick was exercising a constitutional right and provoking conversation "around some topics that need to be talked about."